libcs-gg/DL_beginer/README.md

 # DL_beginer
-Some files about deep learning
+Some files about deep learning.

 A good introducing book to DL is "Deep Learning from Scratch" of Seth Weidman.

-Some relative materials (word and python files) noted some experience of studing DL.
+Some relative materials (word and python files) noted some of my experience in studying DL.